Pacific Wrecks

 Wartime History

-On October 24, 1943 took off from 3 Mile Drome (Kila) piloted by 1st Lt Jay T. Robbins as one of sixteen P-38s from 80th Fighter Squadron escorting B-25s on a low level mission over Rabaul.
+On October 24, 1943 took off from 3 Mile Drome (Kila) near Port Moresby piloted by 1st Lt Jay T. Robbins as one of sixteen P-38s from 80th Fighter Squadron on a mission to escort B-25s on a low level mission over Rabaul.
 At 11:30am flying at 11,000' over Kabanga Bay, the P-38s intercepted "Hamps" attacking the B-25s.
 During the air combat, Robbins claimed four Hamps shot down, his eighth, ninth, tenth and eleventh aerial victory claims.
 Also a Hamp probable.

 References